LojDev/pfsense-haproxy-authentik/README.md

 ### Setup Backend for Authentik
 You need to setup a backend for Authentik.
 To do so, go to `Services -> HAProxy -> Backend` and add a backend.

 For the backend I will simply name mine as `authentik-http`, feel free to name your backend whatever you want.
 This name will be relevant later on in the documentation so remember it.
-You will also need to populate the Address and Port fields with the IP address of your Authentik instance and the port for http, then save.
-See image below for reference\
+You will also need to populate the Address and Port fields with the IP address of your Authentik instance and the port for ***HTTP***, then save.
+See image below for reference.

+***IMPORTANT: the port you are using for your Authentik backend MUST be the HTTP port...
+NOT HTTPS.***

 ![8.png](/images/8.png)

 ### Setup backend you want to protect